Set up a lab to manage and develop with SQL Server

 - For Database name, enter classlabdb.

-- Under the Server setting, click Create new to create a new server to hold the database.
+- Under the Server setting, select Create new to create a new server to hold the database.

 - On the New server flyout, enter the Server name.
-We will use classlabdbserver.
+We'll use classlabdbserver.
 The server name must be globally unique.

 - Enter azureuser for the Server admin login.